madhav-madhusoodanan/brainfuck/README.md

-# brainfuck (complete)
+# Brainfuck (complete)

-A compiler written in rust, for code written in brainfuck Please use the latest binary(built for linux) for use
+A compiler written in rust, for code written in brainfuck<br/>
+Please use the latest binary (built for linux) for use

 # Building instructions
 You must frst install the [rust](https://www.rust-lang.org) compiler and the Cargo package management system.